odfjs/odfjs/readme.md

-# ods-xlsx
+# @odfjs/odfjs

-Small lib to parse/understand .ods and .xsls files in the browser and node.js
+Small lib to parse/understand .odf files (.odt, .ods) in the browser and node.js

 ## Rough roadmap